If you take care of your things they will last a long time – this adage cannot be more true for clothes than anything else.

 Cotton and Linen

-These are woven fabrics which can be washed at home in the washing machine.
+These are woven fabrics that can be washed at home in the washing machine.
 They shrink after wash, so consider this shrinkage when buying clothes in cotton and linen.
-Dark coloured cotton and linen also bleed.
-The colours in these fabric fade fast.
+Dark-colored cotton and linen also bleed.
+The colors in these fabrics fade fast.
 A spray starch/dip and starch will make cotton and linen fabrics crisp and fresh, especially for collars and cuffs.
-Checkout this post on making your own homemade starch

 Polyester and Nylon

 Polyester and Nylon are easy to manage and care for – washing and drying are quite easy.
 You can tumble dry these fabrics.
-When ironing nylon and polyester clothes use the low heat settings.
-The fabric burns at high temperature
+When ironing nylon and polyester clothes use low heat settings.
+The fabric burns at high temperatures.

 Learn more about Polyester care here.

 Store delicate clothes in mesh laundry bags to protect them from snags.

 By snags, I mean small threads or fibers that get caught or pulled out from the fabric when you use clothing.
 For very delicate fabrics, this can appear even in storage.
 So using soft mesh bags, they will stay protected inside.

 Rule No. 20 – Prevent insects